The push to vote 'uncommitted' to Biden in Michigan exceeds goal

 For other organizers behind the campaign, Tuesday was not about electoral results.

-"That's the really important headline here," said spokesperson Lexis Zeidan.
+"That's the really important headline here," said spokesperson Lexis Zeidan ahead of primary day.
 "There are people under this umbrella that are waiting for [Biden] to change course.
 And there are people in November that have written him off, but they still have faith in the Democratic Party.
 And I think that's what's really important."

+Back at the watch party in Dearborn, supporters excitedly gather to celebrate as the results trickle in.

+State Rep. Abraham Aiyash, a vocal advocate of the movement, looks past primary day and onto the Democratic convention, noting that it is possible that the "uncommitted" option could earn at least one delegate.

 Copyright 2024 NPR.
 To see more, visit https://www.npr.org.